 A. That depends on when you drop the classes.
 If you drop classes after the disbursement of aid, your future payments will be adjusted to reflect your new enrollment status (number of units).
 Once this is updated, you will be notified if you must pay back any overpayment of financial aid.
-If you withdraw from all of your classes, you will be notified if you must repay any overpayment of financial aid.
+If you withdraw from all of your classes you will be notified if you must repay any overpayment of financial aid.

 Try to avoid a complete withdrawal by seeking advice from academic counselors and/or your instructors before withdrawing.
-In addition to possible repayment, you may face Satisfactory Academic Progress (SAP) problems.
+In addition to possible repayment, you may face Satisfactory Academic Progress problems.
 Dropping classes could affect your GPA and Pace of Progression percentage.
 Please see the SAP chapter in this guide for more information.

-Q. Why does the Student Financial Services office limit the kind of information it gives over the phone?
+Q. Why does the financial aid office limit the kind of information it gives over the phone or via email?

-A. Student Financial Services does not release certain information over the phone in order to protect the student's right to privacy as stated in the Family Educational Rights and Privacy Act (FERPA).
-If you need specific information about your financial aid file and/or disbursement, please come to the SFS counter with a picture ID and our trained staff can answer your questions.
+A. Financial aid does not release certain information over the phone or via email in order to protect the student's right to privacy as stated in the Family Educational Rights and Privacy Act (FERPA).
+If you need specific information about your financial aid file and/or disbursement, please come to the financial aid counter with a picture ID and our trained staff can answer your questions.
 Please see the FERPA chapter in this guide for more information.

-Q. Why am I no longer eligible for the Community College Promise Grant (CCPG)?
+Q. Why am I no longer eligible for the California College Promise Grant (CCPG)?